5 Signs of Gluten Intolerance and What to Do About It

-More is known every day about this problem, and along with the increase in diagnosed cases, many people have begun to wonder if they should eliminate gluten from their diet.
+We are learning more and more each day about the signs of gluten intolerance.
+Along with the increase in diagnosed cases, many people have begun to wonder whether they should eliminate gluten from their diet.

 Some people have even chosen to do so, even without detecting any problems.
 For this reason, we wanted to dedicate an article to the subject.

-We think it’s important to explain the key signs that appear if you are having trouble metabolizing gluten.
+We think it’s important to explain the key signs that appear if you’re having trouble metabolizing gluten.

-First of all, you need to know that sensitivity to gluten and celiac disease are two different things.
+First of all, you need to know that gluten intolerance and celiac disease are two different things.

-While in the first, there are some symptoms that manifest, with celiac disease an entire autoimmune process is triggered.
+While in the first case there are some symptoms that are obvious, with celiac disease an entire autoimmune process is triggered.

-- It is a series of adverse reactions that run through the body to warn you that something is wrong.
+With celiac disease, there are a whole series of adverse reactions that run through the body to warn you that something is wrong.
 It can be so intense that your life could be in danger during any one of these crises.

-- When you simply have an intolerance, on the other hand, the side effects can be annoying but are rarely life threatening.
+When you simply have signs of gluten intolerance, on the other hand, the side effects can be annoying but are rarely life threatening.

 So, what is gluten?